dynastes-team/dynastes/README.md

 ### Description

-Collection of various of my custom TensorFlow-Keras 2.0+ layers, utils and such Focus is on time-series, audio, DSP and GAN related networks
+Collection of various of my custom TensorFlow-Keras 2.0+ layers, utils and such.

+The focus of this library is on time-series, audio, DSP and GAN related networks

 ### Install